-Here’s a recent email from a reader that offers the opportunity to talk about when enough is enough.
+Here’s a reader question that offers the opportunity to talk about when enough is enough.

 Isn’t there any way to get debt collectors, including credit card companies, to pause the debt collection process or the payments for a period of time?
 I am disabled and awaiting SSDI determination (it may drag on another year) and completely out of money now, living with family just to survive.